 The Vikos Gorge, a wonder of the natural world in Greece, is known as the “Greek Grand Canyon” because of its dizzying cliffs and stunning heights.

-Although in depth it does not rival the American canyon, which is more than six thousand feet deep, the Vikos Gorge is one of the most lovely and verdant ravines in the country, with a depth exceeding 490 meters (1,500 feet).
+Although its depth does not rival the American canyon, which is more than six thousand feet deep, the Vikos Gorge is one of the most lovely and verdant ravines in the country, with a depth exceeding 490 meters (1,500 feet).

-According to the Guinness Book of World Records, the Vikos Gorge is the deepest gorge in the world.
+According to the Guinness Book of World Records, the Vikos Gorge is the deepest gorge relative to its width in the world.

 The impressive gorge has many magnificent vertical geological formations with a wide variety of different ecosystems, as well as an abundance of flora and fauna which live in one of the most intriguing natural wildlife sanctuaries in Europe.